-- 1) Exploitation of coordination molecular technology that leads to the creation of new conceptual ionic solids with new functionalities. - 2) Stepwise construction of heterometallic polynuclear and metallosupramolecular structures based on multifunctional metalloligands. - 3) Studies on the chiral recognition and selfassembly of metal complexes. - 4) Studies on the control of structures and properties of sulfur-bridged polynuclear complexes.
+- 1) Stepwise construction of heterometallic polynuclear and metallosupramolecular structures based on multifunctional metalloligands. - 2) Creation of nanosized interstices by aggregating spherical metal clusters for ion migration and molecular adsorption. - 3) Studies on the chiral recognition and self-assembly of metal complexes. - 4) Studies on the control of structures and properties of sulfur-bridged polynuclear complexes.